Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-2/sunflower-leshy.md

   - name: "Heliotrope"
     desc: "⭓ ([[aura]], [[evocation]], [[light]], [[primal]]); __Requirements__ The sunflower leshy begins its turn in an area of bright light  __Effect__  The sunflower leshy reflects the sun or another source of bright light from their face.
 Each creature that ends its turn in a 20-foot emanation must attempt a DC 16 Will save.\n__Success__ The creature is unaffected and is temporarily immune to heliotrope for 24 hours.\n__Failure__ The creature is distracted by the light, becoming [[rules/conditions.md#Flat-Footed|flat-footed]] for 1 round.\n__Critical Failure__ As failure, but the creature is also [[rules/conditions.md#Dazzled|dazzled]] for 1 round."
   - name: "Verdant Burst"
     desc: " ([[healing]]);  When a sunflower leshy dies, a burst of primal energy explodes from its body, restoring 1d8 (1d8) Hit Points to each plant creature in a 30-foot emanation.
-This area immediately fills with sunflowers, becoming [[terrain|difficult terrain]].
+This area immediately fills with sunflowers, becoming [[rules/core-rulebook/chapter-9-playing-the-game.md#Terrain|difficult terrain]].
 If the terrain is not a viable environment for these sunflowers, they wither after 24 hours."
 abilities_bot:
   - name: "Change Shape"
     desc: "⬻ ([[concentrate]], [[polymorph]], [[primal]], [[transmutation]]);  The sunflower leshy transforms into a Small flower.
 This ability otherwise uses the effects of tree shape."